EspressoSystems/cdk-validium-node/docs/config-file/node-config-doc.md

 **Default:** `0`

 **Description:** Last batch number before  a forkid change (fork upgrade).
-That implies that greater batch numbers are going to be trusted but no virtualized neither verified.
+That implies that greater batch numbers are going to be trusted but not virtualized nor verified.
 So after the batch number `ForkUpgradeBatchNumber` is virtualized and verified you could update the system (SC,...) to new forkId and remove this value to allow the system to keep Virtualizing and verifying the new batchs.